A Guide To Dublin Airport: Tips for Less Stress at DUB

 Dublin Airport Terminal 2 Security

-To access the boarding gates, go up two levels to security.
-I already wrote about how you can check the security waiting times on Dublin Airport's website.
-T2 is generally quick except for the morning rush for the US flights.
+Security is up a dizzyingly high escalator.
+You can check the security waiting times on Dublin Airport's website but T2 is generally quick except for the morning rush for the US flights.
+You only need your boarding pass for security.

-The fast track priority & business class line is easy to miss.
-It's on the far left and not well signed.
+The Fast Track priority & business class priority line is easy to miss.
+It's on the far left when you get off the escalator.

 Dublin Airport Terminal 2 Duty Free & Shops

 If you like your whiskey, buy it here.
-Dublin Airport has some rare and exclusive whiskeys here.
+Aside from the benefit of Duty Free prices, Dublin Airport has some rare and exclusive whiskeys here.
 They know they have thousands of American passengers coming through T2 every day, and many of the distilleries give them exclusives on the rare stuff.

 Dublin Airport Terminal 2 Bars & Restaurants